1. Introduction to card links

 However, two cards located on the same Cards workflow or on different Cards workflows can be in a parent/child relationship.

-To learn about the various ways in the system that help you make card linking, please check the dedicated article.
+To learn more about the various ways in which you can link work items together, please check the dedicated article.